Hancock Whitney Bank Offers PayActiv EWA Program to Business Clients

 Hancock Whitney is the first bank in the United States to resell the Earned Wage Access (EWA) program from PayActiv

-SAN JOSE, Claif., March 2, 2021 /PRNewswire/ -- PayActiv, the only vendor with an EWA program specifically approved by the Consumer Financial Protection Board (CFPB), welcomes Hancock Whitney, the first bank to offer PayActiv's financial wellness solution to its bank clients.
+SAN JOSE, Calif., March 2, 2021 /PRNewswire/ -- PayActiv, the only EWA Program to receive an Approval Order from the Consumer Financial Protection Board (CFPB), welcomes Hancock Whitney, the first bank to offer PayActiv's financial wellness solution to its bank clients.

 Starting immediately, Hancock Whitney will include PayActiv as an additional banking solution for its business clients.
 "We are pleased to offer PayActiv to our business clients with 100 or more employees.
 This solution aligns perfectly with our goal of helping clients achieve holistic financial wellness," says John Hairston, the chief executive officer of Hancock Whitney.